kobrixinc/fdr/docs/readme.md

 ## Subject

-The term “resource” from the RDF acronym is a bit of an unfortunate choice.
+The term _resource_ from the RDF acronym is a bit of an unfortunate choice.
 Historically the intended use was for describing online web resources.
 But really in the subject position of an RDF triple we have, well, a subject.
-And the wide applicability of the RDF model to all matters of data modeling, including conventional business applications, demonstrates that the term suggest too narrow of a scope.
+And the wide applicability of the RDF model to all matters of data modeling, including conventional business applications, demonstrates that the term _resource_ suggest too narrow of a scope.
 [Note: on the early days, there was a competing framework called Topic Maps (ref) where what was described was called a subject which also presupposed a lighter ontological commitment]

 ## Graph